 There is a strong need to train school leaders to understand the complexities of digital transformation, while also offering additional support to teachers and students to enhance their digital skills and competences.

 The project aims to upskill the school leaders’ competencies to develop digital transformation strategies and support the teachers and students to improve their digital skills and competencies.

-The consortium of the project will develop a compendium of learning resources and activities focusing on strategic skills and tools, in order to support the development of a digital policy to be deployed by school leaders, involving school staff, teachers, learning designers, and educational technologists in the process.
+The consortium of the project has developed a compendium of learning resources and activities focusing on strategic skills and tools, in order to support the development of a digital policy to be deployed by school leaders, involving school staff, teachers, learning designers, and educational technologists in the process.

 Digital Transformation Strategy Toolkit for school leaders

 Training Course for school leaders on developing digital transformation strategies

 eLearning platform with mobile app on leading with technology